bilelsgh/ranked_retrieval_cs3245/README.txt

-This is the README file for A0000000X and A0183158Y's submission             // To fill // Email(s):
+This is the README file for A0248444Y and A0183158Y's submission
+Email(s):
 e0926090@u.nus.edu
 e0309953@u.nus.edu